Queensland Rail: Early history

 The adoption of a narrow gauge was controversial at the time and was largely predicated by the government's desire for the fastest possible construction timeframe at the least cost.
 This resulted in the adoption of sharper curves and a lower axle load than was considered possible using the standard gauge, and an assessment at the time put the cost of a narrow gauge line from Ipswich to Toowoomba at 25% of the cost of a standard gauge line.
-In a colony with a non-indigenous population of 30,000 when the decision was made, it is understandable.
+Given that the colony only had a population of ~30,000 at the time, more expensive options would not have been financially viable.

 The network evolved as a series of isolated networks.
 It wasn't until the completion of the North Coast line in December 1924 that all were joined.
 The exception was the Normanton to Croydon line which always remained isolated.
 At its peak in 1932, the network totaled 10500 km.

 Changing transport patterns resulted in the closure of many development branch lines from 1948 onwards, but at the same time the main lines were upgraded to provide contemporary services, and from the 1970s an extensive network of new lines was developed, particularly to service export coal mines.